Dukinfield: Transport

-The second-generation tramway Manchester Metrolink terminates currently at nearby Ashton-under-Lyne for connections via Droylsden to the city centre and beyond.
+The East Manchester Line's eastern terminus of the second-generation tramway, Manchester Metrolink, terminates at nearby Ashton for connections to the city centre, via Droylsden.
 A tram network operated by the SHMD Joint Board ran lines through Dukinfield from 1904 to 1945, until their replacement by buses.

-Manchester Airport is located around 8 miles from the town and can be easily accessed by road and public transport.

-Dukinfield Junction is a canal junction which is the meeting point of the Peak Forest, Ashton and Huddersfield Narrow Canals.
+Dukinfield Junction is a canal junction, which is the meeting point of the Peak Forest, Ashton and Huddersfield Narrow Canals.